zhousulong/cdn-server-info-userscript/README.md

 ## Recent Changes

+### Version 5.8.5

+- **Added Wovn.io Detection:** The script now detects Wovn.io, a website translation and localization proxy service, by identifying the `x-wovn-cache` and `x-wovn-surrogate-key` headers.

 ### Version 5.8.4

 - **Improved Akamai Detection:** Enhanced Akamai detection by checking for `x-akamai-transformed` and `x-akam-sw-version` headers.